 Everything is decked out.

 Brand new furniture.
 The crib is nice and white with thick slats with matching white furniture.
-There’s a cute hand drawn photos Everything’s just so…
+There’s cute hand-drawn photos Everything’s just so…

-And the photo of the “nursery” for the younger kd?
+And the photo of the “nursery” for the younger kid?

 Well, that’s a different story!

 An empty room.
 Hardwood floors.
 Dated wallpaper.
 And in the middle of the room: a single twin mattress.